Emafire003/LightWithin/README.md

 ### The light types:
 #### Heal
-If a player has this inner light when he gets attacked and his HP drop below 25% (usually 3 hearts) t *Trivia: This was the firs!t light that was developed*
+If a player has this inner light when he gets attacked and his HP drop below 25% (usually 3 hearts) the light is going to trigger and start to heal you/your allies/others.
+It summon a reverse cascade of particles of heal light on the target of the effect.

+*Trivia: This was the firs!t light that was developed*